rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

     synchronize existing passwords because they are unreadable from the Active Directory.
 Passwords *must be reset* after installation to ensure password synchronization.
-- Directory Sync is compatible with Hosted Exchange 2010, Hosted Exchange 2013, Hosted Exchange 2016, and Rackspace Email only.
+- Directory Sync is compatible only with Hosted Exchange 2010, Hosted Exchange 2013, Hosted Exchange 2016, and Rackspace Email.

 #### Software prerequisites

-You must have NET Framework version 4.0 on the target DC and any other DCs in the forest.
+You must have Microsoft .NET Framework version 4.0 on the target DC and any other DCs in the system.
 You can download the appropriate .NET Framework from the [Microsoft Download Center](http://www.microsoft.com/download/en/details.aspx?id=17718).